xsf/xmpp-providers-website/content/faq.md

 #### Server to Server

-Server to Server (S2S) explanation
+Server to Server (S2S) connections are used for communication between your provider’s server and servers of your contacts for example.